Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Introduction

 As mentioned earlier, the $S=1$ Kitaev model has been studied using SBMFT~\cite{Ralko-Merino-2024}.
-This study demonstrated that a QSL ground state remains stable even in the $S=1$ case by analyzing the antiferromagnetic Kitaev model.
-In addition, the authors highlighted the possibility of a chiral spin-liquid state as a stable mean-field ansatz.
-They also computed the dynamical spin structure factor at zero temperature, but the results exhibited unphysical features: a pronounced peak at the $\Gamma$ point, indicating ferromagnetic correlations, was observed, while no evidence of antiferromagnetic correlations was found.
-However, it remains unclear whether this unphysical behavior originates from the mean-field ansatz itself or from the evaluation scheme of the spin correlator.
+That study demonstrated that a QSL ground state remains stable even in the $S=1$ case by analyzing the antiferromagnetic Kitaev model.
+It also highlighted the possibility of a chiral spin-liquid state as a viable mean-field ansatz and emphasized the relevance of time-reversal-symmetry-breaking mean-field states based on the zero-temperature dynamical spin structure factor.
+At the same time, some time-reversal-symmetric ansatze were found to exhibit features that appeared inconsistent with antiferromagnetic correlations, such as features indicative of ferromagnetic correlations in the spin structure factor.
+However, it was not conclusively established whether this behavior should be attributed to the mean-field ansatz itself or to the specific scheme used to evaluate spin correlation functions within SBMFT.
+This observation motivates the present study, in which we focus on elucidating the spin dynamics and finite-temperature properties of the $S=1$ Kitaev quantum spin liquid within a given mean-field description.
+In this context, a careful treatment of spin correlation functions is essential for a reliable interpretation of the dynamical response.